Conjectures on spectral properties of ALIF algorithm: The ALIF method

 \subsection{The ALIF method}

 As mentioned in Section~\ref{sec:introduction}, the ALIF method is an iterative procedure whose purpose is to decompose a signal $g$ into a finite number of ``simple components'', the so-called IMFs of $g$.
 Algorithm~\ref{alg:ALIF} shows the pseudocode of the ALIF method, in which the input is a signal $g$ and the output is the set of the IMFs of $g$.
 The ALIF algorithm contains two loops.
 The inner loop captures a single IMF, while the outer loop produces all the IMFs embedded in $g$.
 Considering the first iteration of the ALIF outer loop in which $g_1=g$, we see that the key idea to extract the first IMF consists in computing the moving average of $g_m$ and subtract it from $g_m$ itself so as to capture the fluctuation part $\mathcal S_m(g_m)=g_m-f_m=g_{m+1}$.
 This is repeated iteratively and, assuming convergence, the first IMF is obtained as ${\rm IMF}_1=\lim_{m\to\infty}\mathcal S(g_m)$.
 In practice, however, we cannot let $m$ go to $\infty$ and we have to use a stopping criterion, as indicated in Algorithm~\ref{alg:ALIF}.
 Assuming convergence, one can stop the inner loop at the first index $m$ such that the difference $g_{m+1}-g_m$ is small in some norm (possibly, a norm for which the convergence is known).
 A safer stopping criterion also imposes a limit on the maximum number of iterations.
+This method of IMF extraction is shared with the EMD and IF algorithms and the only difference consists in the computation of the moving average.
+In the ALIF method, it is computed through the convolution with a filter $k_x$, that can depend on the point $x$.
+In practical applications of the ALIF method, first a length function $\ell(x)$ is computed based on the signal $g_1$, and then $k_x$ is chosen as\,\footnote{Note that $k_x$ in \eqref{k-choice'} is indeed a filter according to the terminology introduced in Section~{\rm \ref{sec:term}}.}

+where $k$ is an a priori fixed filter with length $1$, so that the length of $k_x$ is $\ell(x)$.
 Once the first IMF is obtained, to produce the second IMF we apply the previous process to the remaining signal $r=g-{\rm IMF}_1$.
 We then iterate this procedure to obtain all the IMFs of $g$, and we stop as soon as the remaining signal becomes a trend signal, meaning that it possesses at most one extremum.
 Clearly, the sum of all the IMFs of $g$ produced by the ALIF method with the final trend signal $r$ is equal to $g$.

 \begin{remark} In the case where $\ell(x)$ is chosen at each iteration of the outer loop as a constant $\ell$, depending on the remaining signal $r$ but not on $x$, the ALIF method reduces to the IF method, whose convergence has been studied in~{\rm\cite{cicone2019spectral,huang2009convergence}}. \end{remark}